hackerb9/tribology/README.md

 | | |
 |-|-|
 | Test duration | 12 hours |
-This is the same felt pad as in Trial 1-B, but after being removed, examined under a microscope, and had the top layer and excess filaments trimmed off.
+This is the same felt pad as in Trial 1-B, but after being removed, examined under a microscope, and had the top layer and excess filaments trimmed off, making it more the same size as the original felt pad.
 The disk was the same from Trial 1-B since no marks had been left on the felt side.
 The drive head was also examined and cleaned.
 | Testing method | [TRIBOLOGY.bas](TRIBOLOGY.bas) |
 | Track # (of 40) | 17 |
 | Test summary | **Pass** |